CHRISSY-FRANKY/SAS-PROGRAMMING/README.md

+# SPODIFY

+## SAS is a dying language, screw the SAS recruiter, repo will become Spodify

 # SAS PROGRAMMING

 A recruiter reached out and offered me to complete a path of courses for a free certificate examination at the end.
 Why not?